in a whole different league, namely: art”. These words from

 sincerity and passion for music.
 Having won “Audience

 Favorite” prizes at both the Rubinstein and Busoni International

 Born in Auckland, New Zealand, Henry Wong Doe began his studies at the age of five, and was the recipient of numerous national awards before embarking on further study in the United States.
-Following a Masters degree from Indiana University Bloomington, Henry graduated in May 2006 with a Doctor of Musical Arts degree from The Juilliard School in New York.
+Following a Masters degree from Indiana University Bloomington, Henry graduated with a Doctor of Musical Arts degree from The Juilliard School in New York.
 His dissertation "Musician or Machine: The Player piano and Composers of the Twentieth Century" examined the influence of the player piano on the works of Stravinsky, Hindemith, Nancarrow and Ligeti.
 His teachers have included Evelyne Brancart, Leonard Hokanson, Joseph Kalichstein and Richard Goode, and he has participated in masterclasses given by Menahem Pressler, Paul Badura-Skoda and Leon Fleisher.
-In addition to his performing activites, Henry is currently Assistant Professor of Piano at Indiana University of Pennsylvania.
+A passionate educator as well as performer, Henry Wong Doe also serves on the music faculty as Assistant Professor of Piano at Indiana University of Pennsylvania.